EdricChan03/edricchan03.github.io/about.md

   - See You Again
 - Coldplay
   - Hymn For The Weekend
+  - Hymn For The Weekend - Seeb Remix (w/ Seeb)
   - Paradise
 - Imagine Dragons
   - Born To Be Yours